Experienced Alimony Lawyers Ready to Defend Your Rights, VA

 Disputed spousal support claims are some of the most disputed matters to resolve or litigate in divorce cases.
 An experienced family lawyer can navigate all of the difficult circumstances that may arise when trying to negotiate or litigate spousal support.
 Our attorneys have many decades of combined legal experience working with alimony cases in metro Richmond and in Harrisonburg.

 Two-income families are becoming more common compared to past generations as wives are becoming the primary breadwinners of families with increasing regularity.
 Due to these positive economic changes, fair and appropriate spousal support becomes more difficult to determine.

 In Virginia, the court considers a number of factors when determining spousal support awards:

 - Duration of marriage: One of the most important considerations for the court is the length of the marriage.
-Although there is no minimum length of marriage that is required for a spouse to receive spousal support, a very short marriage is likely to yield a shorter spousal support award than a marriage that lasted 30 years.
+Although there is no minimum length of a marriage that is required for a spouse to receive spousal support, a very short marriage is likely to yield either no award of support or a shorter spousal support award than a marriage that lasted 30 years.

 - Need vs. ability to pay: The court will balance the earning capacity of one party against the need of the other.

-Through our years of experience handling the divorce process, we can guide you through the legal pitfalls and ensure you get the best possible outcome in your divorce.
-Upon your first meeting with one of our Richmond divorce attorneys, we will develop a case specific roadmap to address your spousal support issues.
+Through our years of experience handling the divorce process, our Richmond alimony attorneys can guide you through the legal pitfalls that come with divorce.
+We are here to ensure you get the best possible outcome in your spousal support and alimony case.
+Upon your first meeting with one of our Richmond or Harrisonburg spousal support attorneys, we will develop a case-specific roadmap to address your spousal support and divorce issues.
 We pride ourselves in our ability to handle our clients’ matters in the most strategic and efficient manner possible.